EnMasseProject/enmasse/CONTRIBUTING.md

 #### Creating a new branch

 Please create a new branch to start your development work.
-You can create the branch by any name but we will suggest you consider the naming convention like issue-issueNumber.
-Example - issue-123
+You can create the branch by any name but we will suggest you consider the naming convention like `issue-issueNumber`.
+Example: `issue-123`.

 ```
 git checkout -b issue-123